Karthick-840/YouTube_Tutorials/README.md

 ## Features

-- **Playlist Integration:** Connect your YouTube playlist to create a tailored learning plan.
+- **Playlist Integration:** Connect your YouTube playlist to create a tailored playlist to suit your learning plan.
 - **Custom Scheduling:** Plan your learning sessions based on your availability and preferences.
 - **Calendar Export:** Generate calendar files compatible with Google Calendar or Outlook Calendar.